 It is super easy to learn the things, super easy to change sounds and super easy to balance sounds.

 And the last thing is that it only weighs 27.6 pounds so its easy to take it wherever you wanted without hurting your back.

-Most digital pianos only give you a single piano, may be another piano with couple of variations of that.
+Most digital pianos only give provides a single grand piano sound, maybe another piano with a couple of variations of that.

-But Yamaha CP4 actually gives you three distinctly different concert grand pianos.
+But Yamaha CP4 gives you three distinctly different concert grand pianos.

-The first one is CFX, second one is CF 3S two nine-foot concert grands and then the six foot eleven S6.
+The first one is CFX, the second one is CF 3S two nine-foot concert grands and then the six-foot eleven S6.